Why VfB Stuttgart will advance against Celtic in the UEFA Europa League

 The last time Celtic made it through a knockout tie in a European competition proper was in 2004, when they reached the quarter-finals of the UEFA Cup (the modern Europa League).

-Moreover, the Bhoys generally have a poor record against German opposition, having won just five of 32 meetings, and they have never won an away game in Germany in 16 attempts.
+Moreover, the Bhoys generally have a poor record against German opposition, having won just five of 33 meetings.
+They have also never won an away game in Germany in 16 attempts.

 Related news